-In 2016 Professor Caroline Wilkinson, Mark Roughley, and Kathryn Smith from Liverpool School of Art and Design at Liverpool John Moores University (LJMU) established a taught postgraduate programme, titled MA Art in Science.
+In 2016 Professor Caroline Wilkinson, Mark Roughley, and Kathryn Smith from Liverpool School of Art and Design at Liverpool John Moores University (LJMU) established a taught postgraduate program, titled MA Art in Science.

-“This programme offers an opportunity for artists to work together with scientists and provide impact and knowledge exchange from a number of different fields across LJMU.
-Learning takes place predominantly through the creative and critical exploration of research focused Art in Science projects” -Professor Caroline Wilkinson, Programme Leader MA Art in Science, Liverpool School of Art and Design
+“This program offers an opportunity for artists to work together with scientists and provide impact and knowledge exchange from a number of different fields across LJMU.
+Learning takes place predominantly through the creative and critical exploration of research focused Art in Science projects” - Professor Caroline Wilkinson, Program Leader MA Art in Science, Liverpool School of Art and Design

 The first year’s student cohort is made up of students from Fine Art, Illustration, Animation, and Computer Science backgrounds.
 This interesting mix of previous disciplines has allowed for stimulating interdisciplinary discussions and projects to occur.

 During the first semester, students had the opportunity to define or enhance their existing practice and extend its scope and ambition through a combination of self-initiated or set art/science projects defined by our LJMU scientific partners.
 There were opportunities to develop or augment existing skills in digital painting, scientific illustration, and 3D printing and fabrication.
 Students also had the opportunity to study Life Art with a focus on human anatomy.